cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Emmons (1999) found that human goal-strivings are complex and can include contradictory goals.
 * Healthiest individuals have least internal contradiction across goals and experience comfortable self-agency.
 * Those with intense, competing contradictions become inhibited in areas of their lives due to uncomfortable affect associated with conflicting goal-states.
-* Two ways to reduce contradiction and resulting conflicting goal-states in therapy:
+* **Two ways to reduce contradiction and resulting conflicting goal-states in therapy**:
   * Prioritizing goals based on importance or significance to core self and developing action plans toward those goals.
     * Diminishing less important competing goals leads to less internal contradiction.
   * Articulating a clear, central guiding purpose or ultimate concern in life.